Group Course for Beginners

 Back to top

-Enrolment for this course requires a completed enrolment form and full payment of course fee or course + instrument fee.
-(Go to Enrolment & Booking Form Downloads for a 2016-2017 General Enrolment Form.)
+Enrolment for this course requires a completed Enrolment Form and full payment of the course fee or course + instrument fee.
 Places are available on a first-come, first-served basis, based on the date of enrolment.
 Early enrolment is recommended, as places are limited to eight.

 Purchasing this course or course + instrument as a gift?
-Go to Enrolment & Booking Form Downloads for a Gift Certificate Booking Form.
+Please complete a Gift Certificate Booking Form.

 Located in Dublin city centre, Waltons New School of Music is a comprehensive music centre, combining music tuition of the highest standard with innovative approaches to music education.
 The New School offers tuition in the broadest range of instruments and subjects of any music school in Ireland, for students of all ages, levels and abilities.